-- Answers to four recommendation prompts.
-Tip: specific details, anecdotes, and examples are especially helpful.
-For reference only, last year's prompts were as follows:
+- Answers to five recommendation prompts.
+Specific details, anecdotes, and examples are especially helpful.
+In your letter, please address the following:

-- Please explain how you know and interact with the candidate.
+- Please explain how you know and interact with the applicant.

-- Tell us about a time the candidate did something that benefited others.
+- Please tell us about a time the applicant did something that benefited others.

-- Tell us about a time the candidate did something that surprised you.
+- Please tell us about a time the applicant surprised you.

-- Is there anything else (positive or constructive) that we should know about the candidate?
+- Is there anything else that we should know about the applicant?